smasongarrison/D3mirt/README.md

 item response functions visually with vector arrows located in a three-dimensional space.

-The methodology is based on the two-parameter graded response model (GRM; Samejima, 1969) that is used to estimate multidimensional equivalents to the discrimination and difficulty parameters.
+The DMIRT analysis use the two-parameter graded response model (GRM;
+Samejima, 1969) to extract multidimensional equivalents to the discrimination $a$ and difficulty parameters $d$.
 The former becomes the multidimensional discrimination ($MDISC$) parameter and the latter the multidimensional difficulty ($MDIFF$) parameter.

 The $MDIFF$ is interpreted similarly as the difficulty parameter in the unidimensional model, i.e., it describes a multidimensional distance from the origin to the item response function and shows the level of ability that is required for a higher response.
-Likewise, the $MDISC$ represents the highest level of discrimination an item can achieve when located in a multidimensional latent trait space.
-In addition, `D3mirt`, the $MDISC$ score is visualized by scaling the length of the vector arrows representing the item response functions.
+Likewise, the $MDISC$ represents the highest level of discrimination an item can achieve, but when located in a multidimensional latent trait space.
+In addition, in`D3mirt` the $MDISC$ score is visualized by scaling the length of the vector arrows representing the item response functions.

 # Overview